maxpetrusenko/bz-ChartJS-pie-fm/README.md

 • Import data using Execute FileMaker Data API script step:
 ```
+	Create a relationship between "DATA" and "BZ_CHARTJS_PIE" Table.
 	Table where your data lives MUST have fields called "DATA" and "LABELS".
 	Create separate layout for data api calls.
 Place "DATA" and "LABEL" field on visible part of layout.
 	Go to "Scripts -> Script Workspace -> BZ_CHARTJS_PIE -> getData".